Wednesday, January 24, 2007

 I can remember it like it was yesterday.
 Or the day before, which it was.

+Actually, it was the 2nd Blizzard of '07.
+The first was the week before, and it mostly hit Albuquerque.
+This one (the 2nd) mostly missed ABQ but hammered Clines Corners and Santa Rosa.
 On Friday, we left Roswell at about 7pm in our little old Ford Tempo to take Sharon up to ABQ so she could catch a flight early Saturday morning that would take her eventually to Rhode Island, from where she was then to be brought to Groton, Connecticut to be with Zerek and Caryn for the birth of our grandchild.
 Zerek has joined the Navy and is in submarine school there in Groton.
 He and Caryn just got married and moved into a house there.
 There's more backstory, but that'll have to wait for now.

-arks the midpoint between Roswell and Albuquerque, it started to snow.
+After carefully checking the weather reports and road conditions, we decided that it would be okay to go ahead and take the regular normal shortest route even though there was going to be some snow.
+As we left Roswell, going up highway 285, the wind started blowing pretty good, not quite head on, at about a 45 degree angle from starboard to port.
+Less than half way to Vaughn, which marks the midpoint between Roswell and Albuquerque, it started to snow.
 Kind of pretty at first, sparkly flakes shooting by you, making it look kind of like you're going into hyperspace in Star Wars.
 That didn't last too long.
 Soon the flakes and chunks were horizontal streaks.
 None of it seemed to be sticking to the ground, so it was cool, I could still see the road, though not as well as I would have liked, but at least it wasn't turning white.
 Yet.

+I slowed down.
 Then the snakes started.
 The snow close to the ground, going slower than everything else, but still moving right along, began bunching up into serpentine streamers, shimmying twisting deliriously across the road, splitting apart, joining together, curling up and straightening out faster than the human eye could keep track of, obscuring the road and the dotted line now more, now less, reflecting our headlights back at us in a brutal assault on our retinas.

 "What have they done to Vaughn?
 They seem to have moved it.
 Why are we not there yet?"

+By the time we did get to Vaughn, the snow was building up, the road was disappearing.
 We stopped at the store in Vaughn to take a pee and see if we could get any information on how bad it was going to get.
 The kids at the register didn't know or care.
 A fellow traveler called the hotline number we gave him on the pay phone.
 Cellphones don't work in Vaughn.
 "Everything is still open.
 Just go slow."

 Dancing snakes all over the road.